JonasMikhaeil/jonas-mikhaeil.github.io/_pages/about.md

 I'm a student in the beautiful city of Heidelberg, Germany.
 Here I'm currently pursuing both a MSc in physics and a MA in philosophy at Heidelberg University.

-My true passion lies in the question of how we can arrive at understandable macroscopic *descriptions of nature and society*, which are intricately complex on their microscopic scale.
+My true passion lies in the question of how we can arrive at understandable macroscopic *descriptions of nature and society*, which are both intricately complex on their microscopic scale.

 **What we can learn from statistical physics**